 - Make as much noise as possible by yelling, banging pots and pans or using other noisemaking devices.

-- If the bear approaches and you have bear spray, spray the bear as he approaches.
+- If the bear approaches and you have bear spray, spray the bear as they approach.

 - In the very rare case that a black bear does attack you, fight back (don’t play dead).

-- After the bear leaves, remove whatever attracted him to the location (barbecue grill, bird feeder, pet food or garbage).
+- After the bear leaves, remove whatever attracted them to the location (barbecue grill, bird feeder, pet food or garbage).